martinthomson/tmi/draft-thomson-tmi.md

 specific task.

-Using discrete services is not always the most performant architecture as additional network interactions can add to overheads.
-The cost of these overheads need to be weighed against the recurrent costs from involving intermediaries.
+Using discrete services is not always the most performant architecture as additional network interactions can add latency or other overheads.
+The cost of these overheads need to be weighed against the recurrent costs from the involvement of intermediaries.

 The contribution of an intermediary to performance and efficiency can involve trade-offs, such as those discussed in Section 2.3 of {{?E2E}}.
 One